tonethar/IGME-330-Spring-2019/projects/project-1-DRAFT.md

 2) Valid CSS - https://jigsaw.w3.org/css-validator/
     - Most CSS is in an external style sheet.
 3) Images are properly *optimized* (both dimensions and file size) for Web delivery
+4) Embedded Web Font (but *Open Sans* is prohibited) - use https://fonts.google.com or similar
-4) You MUST use either a CSS framework or a modern web layout technology for the UI of this project:
+5) You MUST use either a CSS framework or a modern web layout technology for the UI of this project:
   - CSS Frameworks:
     - https://bootstrap-vue.js.org
     - http://getbootstrap.com
     - http://materializecss.com
     - https://purecss.io
     - https://github.com/troxler/awesome-css-frameworks
-  - Modern Layout Technology:
+  - Modern Web Layout Technologies:
     - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)
     - [CSS Grid](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Grids)

 <a id="code"></a>

 ### F. Code Requirements
-1) You MUST use data binding and an MVC or MVVM framework such as Vue.js, React.js or Angular.js
-    - Also utilize at least one custom MVVM component, created by you (don't just re-use what we did in the exercises)
-2) Ajax - use jQuery.ajax(), XHR, Fetch or [Axios](https://github.com/axios/axios)
-3) Use at least 1 ES6 custom class, written by you:
-    - for example, if your web service was downloading and displaying state parks in a list, you could create a class called `StatePark` to model the data
-4) Conventions and structure:
+1) Conventions and structure:
     - All code is an external JavaScript files
-    - ES6 module pattern preferred
+    - ES5 revealing module pattern is required
-    - `let` and `const` must be used to declare variables
+    - `let` and `const` must be used by defualt to declare variables - only use `var` for optimizations
     - D.R.Y. - Don't Repeat Yourself.
 Repeated blocks of nearly identical code must be factored out and placed in a separate function
     - Variable and function names must begin with a lowercase letter
     - Well-commented code.
 Each and every function gets a comment indicating what it does
-5) It is expected and required that the code in the assignment (other than from approved libraries) is written by you.
+2) It is expected and required that the code in the assignment (other than from approved libraries) is written by you.
 If you do end up using a small amount of code you found on the web, you must document where you got it from.
 Give credit and a link for all code (fragments or otherwise) that are not written you.
 Failing to give credit opens you to charges of **academic dishonesty**:
    - examples of acceptable use for this project:
      - copying a GUID generating function "whole cloth" from StackOverflow - https://stackoverflow.com/questions/105034/create-guid-uuid-in-javascript
      - copying and lightly modifying code for a "hamburger" menu - https://www.google.com/search?q=vanilla+javascript+hamburger+menu